 RELATED POST: Farmhouse Design Style: What is It and How to Get It

-We painted our home using Gray Leaf by Glidden and people are constantly asking me about it.
+We painted our home using Gray Leaf by Glidden.
 It’s a fun shade because it changes with the lighting.
 Most of the time it looks light blue, but sometimes it looks gray and sometimes it looks blue-green.

-Some other popular colors are Icy Teal by Glidden, Sherwin Williams (SW) Sea Salt, SW Repose Gray, SW Agreeable Gray (which is actually more of a light beige), SW Divine White (more of cream), and Cozy White by Valspar (also a lighter cream color).
+Some other popular colors are Sherwin Williams (SW) Sea Salt, SW Repose Gray, SW Agreeable Gray (which is actually more of a greige), SW Chantilly Lace, and Swiss Coffee by Benjamin Moore (a lighter cream color).

-Wallpaper has made a comeback and is great as an accent!
-There are so many different styles of vintage wallpapers for any room!
+Let’s get into the decor!
+Wallpaper is a great decorative addition to your walls!
+And there are so many different styles of vintage wallpapers for any room!

 Shop Vintage Farmhouse Wallpaper